vantaylo/TRAILme-App/README.md

 # TRAILme-App

-## Team Members

 ## Value Add Proposal

 An app that:

 - Allows hikers to find hiking trails in their city at their desire difficulty level.
-- Along with the hourly weather for the city the user will be hiking in.

 ## MVP